aetperf/Edsger/_sources/index.md.txt

 *Graph algorithms in Cython*

 Welcome to the Edsger documentation!
 Edsger is a Python library for efficient graph algorithms implemented in Cython.
-The library currently focuses on shortest path algorithms, with Dijkstra's algorithm fully implemented and additional algorithms planned for future releases.
+The library focuses on shortest path algorithms, featuring so far both Dijkstra's algorithm for positive-weight graphs and Bellman-Ford algorithm for graphs with negative weights and cycle detection.

 ## Why Use Edsger?